jprichardson/node-klaw/README.md

   - `filter` (`function`, default: `undefined`): Filtering [function for Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
   - `depthLimit` (`number`, default: `undefined`): The number of times to recurse before stopping. -1 for unlimited.
   - `preserveSymlinks` (`boolean`, default: `false`): Whether symlinks should be followed or treated as items themselves.
 If true, symlinks will be returned as items in their own right.
 If false, the linked item will be returned and potentially recursed into, in its stead.
+  - `pathCustom` (`path.PlatformPath`, default: `undefined`): Use this to hook into the nodejs `path` methods.
+For example you can set it to `path.posix` to enforce using POSIX style path instead of Windows style.

 **Streams 1 (push) example:**